Deepanshu-beep/MLDC_LWAN_Attention/README.md

 # <div align="center"> MLDC using LWAN and Dual-attention module </div>
-This repository contains the code for the paper titled: Bio-Medical Multi-label Scientific Literature Classification using LWAN and Dual-attention module.
+This repository contains the code for PACLIC 2022 paper: Bio-Medical Multi-label Scientific Literature Classification using LWAN and Dual-attention module.

 # Preprocessing Databases